 Mostly.
-Azure AD Premium provides broadly the same functionality for cloud groups as the MIM Portal does for on-premises groups.
-However, at the time of writing, while on-premises groups can be synchronized up to the cloud, write-back from cloud groups to on-premises groups is limited to distribution lists i.e. you can’t write back to on-premises security groups (at least in supported configurations).
-It would not be surprising if this changed soon, but if management of on-premises security groups is a must-have for an organization right now, then an additional tool will be required if the MIM Portal is to be replaced (see below).
+Azure Premium provides broadly the same functionality for cloud groups, as the MIM Portal does for on-premises groups.
+However, at the time of writing, while on-premises groups can be synchronized up to the cloud, write-back from cloud groups to on-premises groups is limited to distribution lists – you can’t write back to on-premises security groups (at least in supported configurations).
+It would not be surprising if this changed soon, but if management of on-premises security groups is a must right now, then some additional tool will be required if the MIM Portal is to be replaced (see below).

 Can MIM provisioning be migrated to Azure AD?

 Some now, more later, maybe everything eventually.
 MIM is highly flexible when it comes to provisioning, but it generally requires code to be written.
 MIM can also be extended to connect to just about any system by writing more code in the form of an “ECMA2” (effectively a custom connector).

 Azure AD provides excellent functionality for codeless provisioning of accounts into many cloud-based systems.
 It can also provision to on-premises applications using SCIM, or to legacy applications using the very same ECMA2 “connectors” that MIM uses.
 This latter capability is an invitation-only preview at the time of writing, but it is clear enough where this is going.
 So, although there are a few caveats, and this is not a feature for feature replacement, it does look as though Azure AD will have this area pretty well covered.